PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 #### Opening the channel

-To open the channel, Alice constructs and sigs an anchor transaction and then broadcasts it to the Bitcoin network.
+To open the channel, Alice constructs and signs an anchor transaction and then broadcasts it to the Bitcoin network.
 The anchor transaction has a single TXO which can be spent either:

 1. with both Bob and Alice's signatures.
 This is the *spend* branch; or
 2. with Alice's signature after a channel expiration duration (eg 24 hours).
 This is the *refund* branch.